daem0nc0re/AtomicSyscall/README.md

 [Project](./SyscallDumper)

-This tool is to dump Windows syscall from ntdll.dll or win32u.dll:
+This tool is to dump Windows syscall from `ntdll.dll` or `win32u.dll`:

 ```
 C:\Tools>SyscallDumper.exe